smagnani96/eBPF_TrafficAnalyzer/README.md

 Every packet belonging to a current tracked TCP session or to one of the other considered protocols is analyzed, and some information are stored in the metric map to be consulted later on.

-When there is no enough space for more packet to be stored the program ignores the following packets for *PACKET_RESTART_TIME* nanoseconds.
+When there is not enough space left for more packet to be stored, the program ignores the following packets for *BUFFER_PACKET_RESTART_TIME* nanoseconds.

-Once *PACKET_RESTART_TIME* nanoseconds are passed, the program resets the head of the circular buffer to start gathering new packets' info.
+Once *BUFFER_PACKET_RESTART_TIME* nanoseconds are passed, the program resets the head of the circular buffer to start gathering new packets' info.

-A recent feature consists in setting the maximum amount of packet belonging to the same TCP session captured.
-Once that amount is reached, I start checking if that connection is still alive (other packets are arriving) for the following *SESSION_RESTART_TIME* seconds, and then the session will be automatically tracked again.
+A recent feature consists in setting the maximum amount of packet belonging to the same session captured.
+Once that the maximum is reached, I start checking if that connection is still active (other packets are arriving) for the following *SESSION_PACKET_RESTART_TIME* seconds, and then the session will be automatically tracked again.
 This is to allow me to intercept packets belonging to many flows, avoiding to overlook other important ones.

+In case a new session arrives but already *N_SESSION* are being tracked, if *SESSION_ACCEPT_RESTART_TIME* nanoseconds since the last accepted session have passed, this new connection is taken into account, replacing the oldest one.

 Concerning the tracked sessions, I have used an LRU map thanks to when a new session should be inserted but there is not enough space, the oldest one (the one less accessed) is discarded.
 Thanks to this data structure, I do not have to worry about memory leaks or flushing the table.

-## Tcp traffic Analyzer

-This section concerns the program [feature\_extractor\_tcp.c](./src/feature_extractor_tcp.c).

-It is used to extract information concerning some TCP connection passing through the network interface.

-All the data structures and logic are the same of the upper section, except that in this program I only cover TCP sessions instead of all the other protocols.

 ## Infrastructure Architecture